Trin-i-tee 5:7 (album)

-Trin-i-tee 5:7 is the debut album by American gospel group Trin-i-tee 5:7.
-The album spawned three singles "Oh!
-Mary Don't You Weep", "God's Grace", and "You Can Always Call His Name".
-The album became certified gold in 2000.
-The album debut at No. 139 Billboard 200, No. 1 on the Top Gospel, No. 2 Christian Albums, and No. 4 Heatseekers, 20 R&B charts.
+Trin-i-tee 5:7 is the debut studio album by American gospel group Trin-i-tee 5:7.
+It was released by GospoCentric on July 14, 1998, in the United States.
 This was the first and only album to feature original member Terri Brown who would leave following year.
 In 2011, Taylor and Hayes re-recorded the remix of "God's Grace" from their Angel & Chanelle album with the original versions to the song.
-R. Kelly wrote the single "God's Grace".